choojs/choo/README.md

 _Real casually._

 We believe frameworks should be disposable, and components recyclable.
-We don't like the current state of web development where walled gardens jealously compete with one another.
-We want you to be free, not shackled to a damp dungeon wall.
+We don't want a web where walled gardens jealously compete with one another.
 By making the DOM the lowest common denominator, switching from one framework to another becomes frictionless.
 Components should run anywhere that has a DOM, regardless of the framework. `choo` is modest in its design; we don't believe it will be top of the class forever, so we've made it as easy to toss out as it is to pick up.

 We don't believe that bigger is better.
-Big APIs, big dependencies, large file sizes - we see them as omens of impending userland complexity.
+Big APIs, large complexities, long files - we see them as omens of impending userland complexity.
 We want everyone on a team, no matter the size, to fully understand how an application is laid out.
 And once an application is built, we want it to be small, performant and easy to reason about.
 All of which makes for easy to debug code, better results and super smiley faces.

 ## Optimizations
 Choo is reasonably fast out of the box.
 But sometimes you might hit a scenario